vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Click on that login link and it should take you to a beautiful page provided by [Auth0].
 Just use the sign in option provided by Google (or any provider you've switched on within Auth0).

-Once you give permission, it should redirect back to the same home page on your app.
+Once you authorize the app to use your domain, it should redirect back to the same home page on your app.

 But this time, the `userinfo` from the session is printed for you on the page, along with email and name.